-The prison was subjected to a unannounced inspection in Aril 2013.
+The prison was subjected to an inspection in March 2021.
 In their report the inspectors said:

 The full reports can be read at the Ministry of Justice web site, just follow the links below:

 - HMP Bure – report (PDF), Report on a scrutiny visit to HMP Bure by HM Chief Inspector of Prisons (16 and 23–24 March 2021)

 - HMP Bure (573.58 kB), Report on an unannounced inspection of HMP Bure (27

 - HMP Bure, Unannounced inspection of HMP Bure (29 April–10 May 2013)

 - HMP Bure, Announced inspection of HMP Bure (13–17 September 2010